edjlatimer/osticket-prereqs/README.md

 <img width="1470" height="956" alt="project pic15" src="https://github.com/user-attachments/assets/094d7397-8c56-4e16-a7a2-a3e21b6d678b" />
-That will bring up osTicket Site
+That will bring up osTicket Site, but notice how there are alot of PHP extentions disabled (red Xs)

 ---